-After several meetings with different Building contractors / Civil contractors in order to build your dream House and going through several building construction Quotations, After which you Select the building contractor who you feel is the right person for building your House in Bangalore.
-The NEXT step is quite Critical and important in order to make sure that the project proceeds smoothly without completes without any delays or conflicts with the Civil contractors.
+After several meetings with different Building contractors / Civil contractors to build your dream House and going through several building construction Quotations, you Select the building contractor you feel is the right person for building your house in Bangalore.

 PONTS CONSIDERED WHILE DRAFTING THE AGREEMENT BETWEEN BUILDING CONTRACTOR AND OWNER

 - Building Construction rates along with the detailed specifications.

 - Cost of Basic Construction materials used like Steel, Cement, Sand, M Sand, Plastering Sand.

 - Who will PAY/GET the Benefit if there is a change in the Basic cost of Materials?

 - Detailed Project Timelines along with dates.